fmanimashaun/basketball-scoreboard/README.md

 ## 📖 Overview <a name="about-project"></a>

 The project was built to showcase my skills in HTML, CSS, and JavaScript and how to build an interactive webpage.
 This is a simple basketball scoreboard web app to keep track of game scores and timing.
-The development is based on the given[figma](https://www.figma.com/file/YC48MCx4frBFtYoz6rNJE6/Basketball-Scoreboard).
+The development is based on the given [figma](https://www.figma.com/file/YC48MCx4frBFtYoz6rNJE6/Basketball-Scoreboard) design.
 This is part of the Scrimba Frontend Developer Career Path solo projects.

 ### Project Objectives <a name="project-objectives"></a>